Ryan's Ride - Final Ride

 I am sure Ryan's Ride is the first race many kids have ever competed in.
 What do you think it means for the kids?

-John: Ryan’s Ride is really a ride and not a race, although it occurs on the same course as the adult and pro-riders.
-They feel like they are going to race.
-Kids who started riding trikes pushed by their parents graduate to riding around the 2-lap course on their own, out of the sight of parents – a thrill for the children, and relief for the parents when they see their child rounding the corner!
+John: Ryan’s Ride is really a ride and not a race although the young champions feel like they are going to race.
+Kids who started riding trikes pushed by their parents graduate to riding around the multiple-lap course on their own, out of the sight of parents – a thrill for the children, and relief for the parents when they see their child rounding the corner!
 Sometimes it is the first time they are able to ride away on their own and achieve something challenging.
 There is a lot of sense of accomplishment just by taking part.
 The whole experience is designed for the excitement and achievement for the children.

 How does it feel every year to see everyone working together on the day of the event and what does it mean for you?